nytimes/drone-gdm/README.md

 ### Variables
-To circumvent data-type limitations imposed by the passing of properties via the deployment manager `--properties` option, template and configurations files passed to drone-gdm are first parsed as [golang templates](https://golang.org/pkg/text/template/) with the following top-level interfaces available for variable interpolation:
+To circumvent data-type limitations imposed by the passing of properties via the deployment manager `--properties` option, external configuration files (see the [examples](./doc/EXAMPLES.md) for more info), are processed first as [golang templates](https://golang.org/pkg/text/template/) with the following top-level interfaces available for variable interpolation:
  - `.drone` - Drone environment variables provided by the CI system during plugin invocation
  - `.plugin` - Plugin parameters passed via environment during plugin invocation
  - `.context` - Any variables defined in the `vars` section of the plugin invocation